 - 4.1 Internal Audit is an independent activity.
-It is not an extension of, or a substitute for, the functions of line management and must remain free from any undue influence or other pressure affecting its actions and reporting. - 4.2 At all times, the responsibilities of Senior Management across the Council include: - Maintaining proper internal controls in all processes for which they have responsibility to ensure probity in systems and operations; - Preventing and detecting fraud and irregularities within their service areas and reporting any suspicions to the Senior Manager (Internal Audit, Risk and Fraud); - Co-operating fully with Internal Audit to help ensure that Internal Audit can properly fulfil its role; - Considering and acting on Internal Audit findings and recommendations or accepting responsibility for any resultant risk from not doing so. - 4.3 In terms of the PSIAS, the status of Internal Audit should enable it to function effectively, with recognition of the independence of the section fundamental to its effectiveness.
-The Chief Audit Executive should have sufficient status to facilitate the effective discussion of audit strategies, plans, results and improvement plans with Senior Management.
+It is not an extension of, or a substitute for, the functions of line management and must remain free from any undue influence or other pressure affecting its actions and reporting. - 4.2 At all times, the responsibilities of Senior Management across the Council include: - Maintaining proper internal controls in all processes for which they have responsibility to ensure probity in systems and operations; - Preventing and detecting fraud and irregularities within their service areas and reporting any suspicions to the Senior Manager (Audit, Fraud, Safety and Insurance): - Co-operating fully with Internal Audit to help ensure that Internal Audit can properly fulfil its role; - Considering and acting on Internal Audit findings and recommendations or accepting responsibility for any resultant risk from not doing so. - 4.3 In terms of the PSIAS, the status of Internal Audit should enable it to function effectively, with recognition of the independence of the section fundamental to its effectiveness.
+The

-- 4.4 Within North Ayrshire Council, the Senior Manager (Internal Audit, Risk and Fraud) will have unrestricted access to the Section 95 Officer (the Executive Director (Finance and Corporate Support)), the Monitoring Officer (the Head of Democratic Services), the Chief Executive and the Chair of the Audit and Scrutiny Committee. - 4.5 In addition, unrestricted access to all Chief Officers and employees of the Council is afforded to the Senior Manager and all members of Internal Audit staff in the course of carrying out audit work. - 4.6 In terms of accountability and independence, the Senior Manager (Internal Audit, Risk and Fraud) reports functionally to the Audit and Scrutiny Committee; this means the Audit and Scrutiny Committee will: - Approve the Internal Audit Charter; - Approve the strategic and annual audit plans; - Receive reports from the Senior Manager on the outcome of Internal Audit work and any other matters the Senior Manager deems necessary; - Make enquiries to ensure that Internal Audit is adequately resourced to meet its assurance and other key responsibilities. - Receive periodic confirmation from the Senior Manager that Internal Audit complies with the requirements of PSIAS. - 4.7 In relation to Internal Audit and Corporate Fraud matters, the Senior Manager (Internal Audit, Risk and Fraud) reports administratively to the Executive Director (Finance and Corporate Support).
+- Chief Audit Executive should have sufficient status to facilitate the effective discussion of audit strategies, plans, results and improvement plans with Senior Management. - 4.4 Within North Ayrshire Council, the Senior Manager (Audit, Fraud, Safety and Insurance) will have unrestricted access to the Section 95 Officer, the Monitoring Officer (the Head of Democratic Services), the Chief Executive and the Chair of the Audit and Scrutiny Committee. - 4.5 In addition, unrestricted access to all Chief Officers and employees of the Council is afforded to the Senior Manager and all members of Internal Audit staff in the course of carrying out audit work. - 4.6 In terms of accountability and independence, the Senior Manager (Audit, Fraud, Safety and Insurance) reports functionally to the Audit and Scrutiny Committee; this means the Audit and Scrutiny Committee will: - Approve the Internal Audit Charter; - Approve the strategic and annual audit plans; - Receive reports from the Senior Manager on the outcome of Internal Audit work and any other matters the Senior Manager deems necessary; - Make enquiries to ensure that Internal Audit is adequately resourced to meet its assurance and other key responsibilities. - Receive periodic confirmation from the Senior Manager that Internal Audit complies with the requirements of PSIAS. - 4.7 The Senior Manager (Audit, Fraud, Safety and Insurance) reports administratively to the Section 95 Officer (the Head of Finance).
 The administrative reporting line will be managed in a manner that ensures: - The Senior Manager is accorded open and direct communication with Senior Management across the Council; - The Internal Audit function has an adequate and timely flow of information concerning the activities, plans and initiatives of the Council. - 4.8 It is recognised that the administrative reporting line does not have authority over the scope of reporting of results of Internal Audit activity.
-Ultimate authority in this regard rests with the Senior Manager, who retains the final right of edit over all Internal Audit reports. - 4.9 The Senior Manager (Internal Audit, Risk and Fraud) also has managerial responsibility for the Council-wide functions of risk management, insurance, business continuity planning and health and safety and the directorate performance management team within Finance and Corporate Support.
-In relation to these functions, the Senior Manager is line managed by the Head of People.
+Ultimate authority in this regard rests with the Senior Manager, who retains the final right of edit over all Internal Audit reports. - 4.9 The Senior Manager (Audit, Fraud, Safety and Insurance) also has managerial responsibility for the Council-wide functions of insurance and health and safety.
 In order to ensure that Internal Audit independence and objectivity is maintained, any audit work in these areas will be carried out by other Internal Audit staff with the Senior Manager as the client.
 The Senior Manager will have no involvement in the delivery or reporting of the audit review and the report will be published by the Team Manager (Internal Audit).